Proofreading Tips: Noun and Verb Spelling Differences

 Using the Spellchecker

-When proofreading in Microsoft Word, setting the proofing language is a great way to catch noun and verb spelling differences, but you shouldn’t rely on it to pick up on them all.
-As a proofreader, you’ll still need to pay careful attention to catch any and all spelling mistakes.
+When proofreading in Microsoft Word, setting the proofing language is a great way to catch noun and verb spelling differences in some circumstances, but you shouldn’t rely on it to pick up on them all.
+Remember, Word does not know how the word is being used!
+As a proofreader, you need to pay careful attention to catch any and all spelling mistakes.

 Become a Proofreader

 A keen eye for detail and the vigilance to perfect every document you encounter are the hallmarks of a great proofreader.
-If you think you’ve got what it takes, we offer a free trial of our accredited Becoming A Proofreader course so you can see for yourself.
+If you think you’ve got what it takes, we offer two free lessons of our CPD-accredited Becoming A Proofreader course so you can see for yourself.
 Sign up today!

 Start your journey